zslajchrt/zslajchrt.github.io/_drafts/developing-protean-applications-part3.md

 It seems that the only way to bypass the above-mentioned issues is to try to **map directly** the context domain onto the proto-domain, regardless of the diverse character of the two domains, and avoid any intermediary processing.

+Furthermore, since the type systems of advanced programming languages are powerful enough to grasp the complex nature of domain objects, domain models should model the objects by type as much as possible and not by state.

+If domain objects are modeled by state then the objects' character, i.e. what the objects are, is retrieved from the properties of the objects.
+For example in Java, more complex objects with multidimensional character must be modeled by means of delegation, which is de-facto a modeling by state, as shown in the next paragraph.

+If domain objects are modeled by type then the objects' character is retrieved from their type.
+This approach has many benefits, since a lot of responsibilities can be delegated on the type system.
+Additionally, if the language is static, many possible errors can be discovered at compile-time.

+Languages like Scala or Groovy [LINK] come with the concept of trait, which is very useful to model diverse nature of complex objects by type.

+The main goal of this work (Morpheus) is to prove that it is possible to construct a domain mapper as an extension of the language platform.
+In other words, the mapper becomes integrated with the language itself in contrast to other mapping tools [LINK], which are built on top the language.
+It will also be shown that such a mapper inherits the nice properties of static and statically typed languages such as type-safety and early discovery of errors, i.e. the mapping schemas are validated at compile-time.

 In the following paragraph I will present an example on which I would like to illustrate the described problem as well as to sketch its solution.